kgregory/scorefour/README.md

 This is the world's worst [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) clone and my first attempt at a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 It is also my first time using [Tailwind CSS](https://tailwindcss.com).

+## Options

+**1-4 Players: Red, Yellow, Green, Purple**

+The game supports single or multiplayer (default 2 players, red and yellow):

+- Singleplayer games are played against a simulated opponent
+- Multiplayer games are turn-based, played on the same device.

+**Board size**

+Select a size (default 7x6):

+- 4-9 columns
+- 4-9 rows

 ## How to Play

 Play is turn-based.
-Red goes first, followed by yellow.
+Red goes first, followed by yellow, and so on.
 Connect, err, score four chips horizontally, vertically, or diagonally to win.

 ## Learn More